agreen4/Neighborhood_Analysis_S21_Assignments/README.md

 | Final Project Presentation |  |  |
 | Final Project |  |  |

+**Notes:**

-You should modify this readme file and the accompanying folder structure as needed to reflect the work you have contracted to complete this semester.
+- You should modify this readme file and the accompanying folder structure as needed to reflect the work you have contracted to complete this semester.
+- Please update the above table to reflect the date you have uploaded files for evaluation.
+Please add notes to explain what each folder contains or if there are any special considerations.
+- The .gitkeep files you see in empty folders are there so that GitHub uploads the empty folders to the repository.
+Git (the software on which GitHub is built) is designed to track content - empty folders don't contain content, so they are not tracked.